 - For a defender, I'm going with 2006 Fabio Cannavaro.

 I believe still the only center back to be named world player of the year.
 The absolute heart of a World Cup winning team.

 This goal is one of my favorites ever:

-Shifting gears, to penalty analytics: Why do goalkeepers dive when statistically they should remain closer to the middle of the goal?
+Why do goalkeepers dive?
+When they should (statistically) remain in the middle of the goal?

 The academics analyzed 286 penalty kicks and found that 94 percent of the time the goalies dived to the right or the left — even though the chances of stopping the ball were highest when the goalie stayed in the center.

 Oh man, this could not be more up my alley.
 I'll try to restrain myself and keep the word count down.

 Your interpretation is correct - goalkeepers nearly always dive one way or another.